Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Equilibrium density via free probability for and

 which is Kummer's differential equation in variable $2z$, cf. \cite{NIST}.
 We can thus immediately write down the two independent solutions

 where $U(a,b;y)$ denotes the confluent or Kummer hypergeometric function and $M(a,b;y)$ Tricomi's hypergeometric function.
-The initial conditions $q(0,x)=1$ and $\partial_zq(z,x)|_{z=0}=x$ follow from the definition \eqref{eq-generating function Q D} and the two lowest order polynomials which determine the constants $c_1,c_2$ in the solution of the differential equation.
-Because $U(a,1,z)$ has a logarithmic singularity for $z\rightarrow 0$ \cite[13.2.19]{NIST}, we have to set $c_1=0$ and $c_2=1$, as $M(a,b;y)={}_1F_1(a;b;y)$ is unity at the origin.
-The second boundary condition can be easily checked from the derivative of $M(a,b;y)$ at the origin using \cite{NIST}.
+The initial conditions $q(0,x)=1$ and $\partial_zq(z,x)|_{z=0}=x$ follow from the definition \eqref{eq-generating function Q D} and the two lowest order polynomials which determine the constants~$c_1$,~$c_2$ in the solution of the differential equation.
+Because $U(a,1,z)$ has a logarithmic singularity for $z\rightarrow 0$ \cite[equation~(13.2.19)]{NIST}, we have to set $c_1=0$ and $c_2=1$, as $M(a,b;y)={}_1F_1(a;b;y)$ is unity at the origin.
+The second boundary condition can be easily checked from the derivative of $M(a,b;y)$ at the origin using~\cite{NIST}.
+Finally, the explicit form \eqref{prop-explicit form Q H} follows from writing out the hypergeometric function ${}_1F_1(a,b;z)$ as a series and using the Cauchy product